azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

 5. Verify the changes:
  You can verify your changes in the Log Analytics Workspace with the help of this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization).
  <br/> Few simple queries are provided in the above link related to the inventory and Control Scan summary for reference.

+6. Deploy the changes:
+You can deploy the project with your changes in your current AzTS solution now.
+Please follow the steps mentioned [here]().